 The shape of a State is used to denote the condition of an event or activity in the system.
 We also use it to describe state changes that trigger by events.

 Simply put, Object flow shows the path along which the data passes.

 These are used to show the start or end of concurrent activities in the diagram.

-Initial State is shown by a circle and as you can guess, we use it to denote the initial state of the workflow.
+The initial State is shown by a circle, and as you can guess, we use it to denote the initial state of the workflow.
 Just like the Initial State, there is a notation for the final state too, which shows the final state of the workflow in the diagram.